-Most backpackers in Medellin choose to stay in the part of the city known as El Poblado.
-This area is full of hostels, restaurants, and bars.
+Most backpackers in Medellin choose to stay in a certain part of the city.
+It’s known as El Poblado.
+This area is full of great hostels, restaurants, and bars.
 As I mentioned above, it’s also the most touristy and expensive part of the city.

 If you’re looking for a more local atmosphere, you may want to check out places in Laureles or Envigado.
 Both have plenty of amenities at a lower cost and are connected to public transport for when you want to go party in Poblado.

 Going on to explore more of Colombia after Medellin?
 To help you find the absolute best places to stay in Colombia during your backpacking adventure, check out our in-depth article on the best hostels in Colombia.
 There are some true hostel gems in there so give it a look!

 To save you time, I’ve gone ahead and narrowed down the top hostels in Medellin for best overall hostel, best party hostel, and best hostel for solo travelers.